Title: Frontiers of chemical sciences: research and education

 in middle eastern countries

-Chairman: Zafra M. Lerman
+Chairmen: Zafra M. Lerman

-Ernest L. Eliel, Morton
+William F. Carroll, Mostafa El-Sayed, Ernest L. Eliel, Robin Hood, Morton

 - To use the vehicle of a small symposium to bring together scientists

 from a number of countries in the Middle East in order to identify

 unique opportunities for collaboration among chemical scientists to